prototypsthlm/Switchboard/README.md

 			</body>
 		</html>

-or do it by script element injection (here with a routine sent along as well):
+or do it by script element injection (here with a routine sent along):

 		<script type="text/javascript">
 			function myHandler(response){